SAP-samples/ui5-typescript-walkthrough/steps/30/README.md

 ![](https://sdk.openui5.org/docs/topics/loio94152a595fe24d45b12223e0abcccb9c_LowRes.png "A second page is added to display the invoice")

 <sup>*A second page is added to display the invoice*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 30](https://sap-samples.github.io/ui5-typescript-walkthrough/step-30/test/mockServer-cdn.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 30](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-30.zip).

 ***